-7 Cities You Have to Visit While in Palestine: The Southern Levant where Palestine is located is home to numerous religious and cultural destinations.
-There are many cities containing rich histories, a cursory glance cannot begin to describe the significance of each of these unique and abundant locales.
+7 Cities You Have to Visit While in Palestine: The Southern Levant, where Palestine is located, is home to numerous religious and cultural destinations.
+Many cities have rich histories, and a cursory glance cannot begin to describe the significance of each unique and abundant locale.
 From the dry sands of Jericho and the intrigue of the Dead Sea to the ancient structures found in the Old City of Jerusalem, Palestine has sites to interest visitors of all ages and backgrounds.

-While it may be tricky to decide which cities to prioritize when you visit, a good first step is to review the list below and take a mental note of what strikes you as the most compelling or interesting.
-Additionally you can decide what time of year you will be visiting and how the local weather will influence your decisions.
-Another consideration will be whether you are travelling alone, lodging options and possible tours where you can meet other travellers.
+While deciding which cities to prioritize when you visit may be tricky, a good first step is to review the list below and note what strikes you as the most compelling or interesting.
+Additionally, you can decide what time of year you will be visiting and how the local weather will influence your decisions.
+Another consideration will be whether you are traveling alone, lodging options, and possible tours where you can meet other travelers.

 Another option to consider, which you will find linked in the very last item on this list of remarkable Palestinian cities, is finding other places to volunteer.
-While this list cannot possibly cover all of the rich historical sites, tourist attractions and religious destinations, it offers a brief glimpse of just how memorable your future visit to Palestine may be.
+While this list cannot cover all of the rich historical sites, tourist attractions, and religious destinations, it offers a brief glimpse of how memorable your future visit to Palestine may be.

 Known as one of the holiest cities of all three major Abrahamic religions, few cities are as universally revered as centers of culture and history as Jerusalem.

-Aside from the many amenities provided to tourists, Jerusalem is home to a great number of famous spiritual destinations such as the Church of the Holy Sepulcher, Al-Aqsa Mosque, and the Wailing Wall.
-You can explore the old city, markets and cafes.
+Aside from the many amenities tourists provide, Jerusalem is home to many famous spiritual destinations, such as the Church of the Holy Sepulcher, Al-Aqsa Mosque, and the Wailing Wall.
+You can explore the old city, market,s and cafes.

 Bethlehem is best known as the birthplace of Jesus.
 The 1700-year-old Church of the Nativity (a UNESCO World Heritage Site) marks the place traditionally accepted as the birthplace of Christ.

 Bethlehem is also well known for olive wood crafts.
-There are lots of items crafted from olive wood which are popular gifts.
+Many items are crafted from olive wood, which are popular gifts.

-Although not one of the most commonly visited tourist destinations Hebron is home to several important sites.
-The most famous is Al-Ibrahimi Mosque, commonly known as the burial site of Abraham, the patriarch of all three major monotheistic religions, as well as several other important religious figures.
+Although not among the most commonly visited tourist destinations, Hebron has several important sites.
+The most famous is Al-Ibrahimi Mosque, widely known as the burial site of Abraham, the patriarch of all three major monotheistic religions, as well as several other important religious figures.

 Hebron is home to the Hirbawi textile factory- the last remaining factory to produce keffiyehs in Palestine.
-You can also find pottery and glassware factories in Hebron, you may even be lucky enough to see some items being made right in front of you.
+You can also find pottery and glassware factories in Hebron; you may even be lucky enough to see some items made right before you.
 It is very interesting to see the craftsmen at work.

 Hebron is also an interesting destination for those looking to learn more about the Israel-Palestine conflict, as its divided status serves as a microcosm for the conflict as a whole.

 Jericho is known as the oldest city in the world, having been continuously inhabited for around 11,000 years.
-It is also home to several sites of religious importance such as the Mount of Temptation, the Sycamore Tree of Zacchaeus, and two monasteries.
-It is also located very near to the dead sea—famous as the lowest place on Earth, at 430 meters (1400 feet) below sea level.
+It is also home to several sites of religious importance, such as the Mount of Temptation, the Sycamore Tree of Zacchaeus, and two monasteries.
+It is also located near the Dead Sea, famous as the lowest place on Earth, at 430 meters (1400 feet) below sea level.
 Visitors to Jericho can enjoy hiking through the beautiful landscape or perhaps take a cable car and marvel at the spectacular views from the air.

 Nablus is also renowned for producing olive oil and soap.
 You will find churches, mosques, Turkish baths, lively markets, some tanneries, potteries and textile workshops within this city..

-Outside of the city itself are Sebastiya and Mount Gerizim, two important archeological and religious sites best known for their connection to the Samaritan people of the Levant.
+Sebastiya and Mount Gerizim are outside the city itself, two important archeological and religious sites best known for their connection to the Samaritan people of the Levant.

 Although not as famous or as popular among tourists as Jerusalem or Bethlehem, Jenin is a must-see for those willing to travel a bit off the beaten path.
 Located directly outside of Jenin is the Um Al-Rihan Forest, the largest in the West Bank and the perfect place for an outdoor excursion.

-Another possibility is St. George Church, located in the nearby town of Burquin, considered to be the 3rd oldest Christian church in the world.
+Another possibility is St. George Church, located in the nearby town of Burquin, considered the 3rd oldest Christian church in the world.

 Palestine Climate

-Palestine has a mediterranean climate.
-Summers are hot and dry and winters have a mild temperature although there is the possibility of snow on occasion in some areas.
+Palestine has a Mediterranean climate.
+Summers are hot and dry, and winters have a mild temperature, although there is the possibility of snow occasionally in some areas.
 Spring and autumn are short seasons, each lasting around one month.
-The average annual temperature for Palestine is 26° degrees and there is about 79 mm of rain in a year.
-It is dry for 316 days a year with an average humidity of 54% and an UV-index of 6.
-Jericho is a favourite winter resort as it is warmer than other parts of the West Bank.
+The average annual temperature for Palestine is 26° degrees, with about 79 mm of rain in a year.
+It is dry for 316 days a year with an average humidity of 54% and a UV index of 6.
+Jericho is a favorite winter resort as it is warmer than other parts of the West Bank.

 Jerusalem can also be warm on a sunny winter’s day.
-The summer stretches from May to October, the hottest months are July and August.
-Ramallah and the North West Bank are favoured in the summer by both locals and foreigners.
-Spring is a good time to visit if you would like to take advantage of the moderate weather and find travelling around more comfortable.
+The summer stretches from May to October; the hottest months are July and August.
+Both locals and foreigners favor Ramallah and the North West Bank in the summer.
+Spring is a good time to visit if you want to take advantage of the moderate weather and find traveling around more comfortable.

 Average temperatures range from 10-18°C in winter and 27- 35°C in summer.